freeletics/khonshu/README.md

 ## Whetstone

-Whetstone is a plugin for [Anvil][5] that helps with generating dependency injection related code and common boilerplate for screens.
+Whetstone is a plugin for [Anvil][5] that helps with generating dependency injection related code and common boilerplate for feature screens.

 For more information check out its [README][6].